SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 331.4 DNS and Cryptography (weight: 5)

-#### Description	Candidates should have experience and knowledge of cryptography in the context of DNS and its implementation using BIND.
+#### Description:	Candidates should have experience and knowledge of cryptography in the context of DNS and its implementation using BIND.
 The version of BIND covered is 9.7 or higher.

 Key Knowledge Areas: